jmjjmj994/jmjjmj994/README.md

 ## Hi there 👋

+I'm Jonathan.
+Frontend developer based in Bergen, Norway.

+I'm currently working on creating a website for Lovha Studio 3D
 <!--
 **jmjjmj994/jmjjmj994** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.